-CENTRAL AND EASTERN EUROPEAN

-MOOT COURT COMPETITION (CEEMC)

-26th -29th April 2013

-COMPETITION RULES 2013

-1. Competition

-This is the nineteenth year of this annual competition, this year to be held in Brno, Czech Republic.
+CENTRAL AND EASTERN EUROPEAN MOOT COURT COMPETITION (CEEMC) 1st- 4th May 2015 COMPETITION RULES 2015 1.
+Competition This is the twenty first year of this annual competition, this year to be held in Tbilisi, Georgia.
 This competition was originally designed to assist countries from the region which were associated with or trading with the European Union, to better understand its law and structure.
 In recognition of the enlargements in 2004 and 2007 the competition has widened its eligibility requirements.
-It will continue to include those countries who have joined the EU in 2004 and 2007 as well as those which are associated countries in the region of Central and Eastern Europe, but will be extended to allow entries from interested teams from Malta, Cyprus and Turkey.

-.

-IMPORTANT: To be eligible to participate written registration and acknowledgement is required by e-mail to the British Centre on or before the 28th February 2013 and written pleadings are to be submitted by e-mail attachment on or before the 26th March 2013 (address and contact details at end) A moot is an argument (and not a debate) between students acting as advocates representing different parties in a legal action (a case).
+It will continue to include those countries who have joined the EU since 2004 as well as those which are associated countries or within the region of Central and Eastern Europe, and allows entries from interested teams from Malta, Cyprus and Turkey.
+IMPORTANT: To be eligible to participate written registration and acknowledgement is required by e-mail to the British Centre on or before the 15th February 2015 and written pleadings are to be submitted by e-mail attachment on or before the 20th March 2015 (address and contact details at end) A moot is an argument (and not a debate) between students acting as advocates representing different parties in a legal action (a case).
 The facts and history together with supporting material and authorities are given in advance to the students.
 The aim is to reproduce, as closely as possible, the discussion and argument of a genuine hearing in the Court of Justice to the European Union.
 The case is based upon an area of European Union Law and has been prepared by a writing committee of the organisers and external experts.
 The organisers are aware that access of the competing teams to European Union law materials will vary greatly.
 Therefore a full bundle of supporting materials and authorities is included and encompasses all the authorities which teams are permitted to refer to in this case, to ensure that no unfair advantage is gained from those with less facilities.
 2. Language This official language of this competition shall be English 3.
-Participation The competition is open to all students, nationals of Central and East European states including southern states who have applied for entry or have recently entered the EU (specifically Turkey, Cyprus and Malta), who are enrolled on a course at a participating University and: - are not older than 30 years - are not practising as a lawyer and - have not previously participated in the oral rounds of this competition.
+Participation The competition is open to all students, nationals of Central and East European states including southern states who have applied for entry or have recently entered the EU (specifically Turkey, Cyprus and Malta), who are enrolled on a course at a participating University or comprises a team of students currently studying at one university made up entirely of eligible nationals and: - are not older than 30 years - are not practising as a lawyer and - have not previously participated in the oral rounds of this competition.
 Although it is possible for any university (with participants who are nationals from the regions mentioned) to enter more than one team (of 3-4 members accompanied by one academic/ coach) in the written round of the competition, only one team per University may be selected to proceed to the oral rounds.
 The choice of team will be based upon the best written pleading submitted.
 In cases of doubt, please e-mail the organizers directly at the address below.
 4. The Case This will be a problem based upon an area of European Union substantive and/or procedural law, containing a referral to the Court of Justice to the European Union from a Member State national court under Article 267 TFEU.
 Both written and oral pleadings on the part of applicant and respondent will be required from each competing team.
 5. Scoring The competition will be held over four rounds.